Eutectico/Various-IT-security-learning-Labs/BSI_Risk_Info/README.md

+#BSI_Risk_Information
-#This package can be used for simple automated web surfing / scraping the BSI Risk Information.
+This script can be used for simple automated web surfing / scraping the BSI Risk Information.